rhpenguin/tshark-filter/README.md

 # tshark filter

-A tshark wrapper tool to filter and/or aggregate packat data in PCAP and output them in JSON format.
+A tshark wrapper tool to filter and/or aggregate packat data in PCAP, generate [ECS](https://github.com/elastic/ecs) fields and output them in JSON format.
 As outputs, currently the followings are supported:
 * Stdout
 * Elasticsearch